Fast Life (1929 film)

-Fast Life is a 1929 American all-talking sound drama film directed by John Francis Dillon and written by John F. Goodrich.
+Fast Life is a 1929 American pre-Code drama film directed by John Francis Dillon and written by John F. Goodrich.
 It is based on the 1928 play Fast Life by Samuel Shipman and John B. Hymer.
 The film stars Douglas Fairbanks Jr., Loretta Young, William Holden, Frank Sheridan, Chester Morris, and Ray Hallor.
-The film was released by Warner Bros. on September 1, 1929.
+The film was released by Warner Bros.
+Pictures on September 1, 1929.